Building Bridges for Student Success: A Sourcebook for Colleges and Universities

 The Sourcebook was created as a dynamic document that will change over time.
 It contains 30 chapters authored by over 60 higher education professionals, organized into an introduction and five distinct parts.
-Part topics include building effective programs, unique groups and needs, and learning assessment as well as several case studies.
+Part topics include building effective programs, unique groups and needs, faculty engagement, and learning assessment as well as several case studies.

 NEW!
 Part 5 is now available!

 Our first addition to the original book,Supporting Student Retention and Graduation through Faculty Engagement includes 7 chapters highlighting the role of faculty in engaging students in active learning.